merkksgit/todo-cli/README.md

 - Store todos in a standard markdown file with checkbox syntax (`- [ ]`)
 - Mark todos as done/undone with simple commands
 - Edit, remove, and clear completed todos
+- Set priority levels (high, medium, low) for tasks
+- Add due dates to tasks
+- Organize with categories/tags
+- Search for specific todos
+- View statistics about your tasks
 - Configure where your todo list is stored
+- Color-coded terminal output for better readability
 - Lightweight, fast, and works on any Unix-like system

 ## Installation